A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: JAIPW proofs

-\end{theorem} \begin{proof} Under all the assumptions of Theorems 1, S10 and \textit{A}9 and using ULLN and Continuous Mapping Theorem, the proof of consistency for each of the following sample quantities are exactly same as the approach in Theorem S3.
+\end{theorem} \begin{proof} Under all the assumptions of Theorems 11, 12 and assumption \textit{A}8 in Supplementary Section \ref{sec:assumptions} and using ULLN and Continuous Mapping Theorem, the proof of consistency for each of the following sample quantities are exactly same as the approach in Theorem S3.
 Using the exact same steps on the joint parameters $\boldsymbol \eta$ instead of $\boldsymbol \theta_{\boldsymbol Z}$ (as in Theorem S3) we obtain

 Similarly we obtain

 Similarly we obtain

 Therefore we obtain